apache/unomi/extensions/router/README.md

 Unomi Router Extension a Karaf Feature that provide an Enterprise Application Integration tool.
 It is optional so you must configure it and install it in Karaf, and can be used for Machine - Machine or Human - Machine integration with Unomi.
 Mainly Unomi Router Extension aim to make it easy to import third party applications/platforms profiles into Unomi.
-This extension is implemented using Apache Camel routes and is using Apache Kafka to buffer import process and make it failsafe.
+This extension is implemented using Apache Camel routes and can use Apache Kafka to buffer import process and make it failsafe.

 ## Getting started
 1. Configure your Unomi Router:
-    In the `etc/org.apache.unomi.router.cfg` file, you might want to update the following settings:
+    In the `etc/org.apache.unomi.router.cfg` file, first of all you need to decide if you want to use Apache Kafka to support huge amount of imported data or just use the default configuration (Without broker) you might want to update the following settings:

+    Configuration type
+    >`#Configuration Type values {'nobroker', 'kafka'}`

+    >`router.config.type=nobroker`

+    Change to 'kafka' and uncomment settings below to switch your configuration.

     Kafka settings
     >`#Kafka settings`